ndegheselle/Fantoche-automation/readme.md

 - Display workers list and allow supervision
 - Add user management with roles and permissions
 - Handle proper state (going back and forth with history) in the editor
+- handle read and write tasks in the interface

 # ToThink